 The State of Illinois imposes a tax on the wholesale price for non-cigarette tobacco products.
 Effective July 1, 2012, the State tax on the wholesale price for non-cigarette tobacco products increased from 18.0% to 36.0%.
-Effective August 1, 2012, roll-your-own cigarette machine operators will be required to pay an annual license fee of \$250.
+Effective August 1, 2012, roll-your-own cigarette machine operators are required to pay an annual license fee of \$250.
 While this fee is not a consumer tax, the additional cost may be passed onto consumers.
-Additionally, cigarettes sold by roll-your-own establishments are now also subject to the State's regular cigarette tax of \$1.98 per pack.
+Cigarettes sold by roll-your-own establishments are also subject to the State's regular cigarette tax of \$1.98 per pack.
 As of January 1, 2013, moist snuff tobacco products will be taxed at \$0.30 per ounce.
 Previously, moist snuff was taxed at its wholesale price and categorized under smokeless tobacco.

 Federal government taxes on tobacco products range from \$0.03 per ounce for smokeless tobacco to \$0.17 per ounce for smoking tobacco.
 Large cigars are taxed by the federal government at 52.75% of the sale price, up to approximately \$0.40 per cigar.
-(26 USC 5701) (35 ILCS 143/10-1ff)
+(26 USC 5701) (35 ILCS 143/10-1ff) (Code of Ordinances of Cook County, Illinois, Chapter 74, Article X)